niden/phalcon-angular-harryhogfootball/README.md

     echo "CREATE DATABASE hhf CHARACTER SET utf8 COLLATE utf8_general_ci;" |mysql -u root -p

-    echo "GRANT ALL PRIVILEGES ON hhf.* TO hhf_user@localhost IDENTIFIED BY '12345';" |mysql arrestify -u root -p
+    echo "GRANT ALL PRIVILEGES ON hhf.* TO hhf_user@localhost IDENTIFIED BY '12345';" |mysql hhf -u root -p

 Please change the username and password on the line above to meet your requirements.